TeachBooks/mirror_computational_modelling/book/Chapter1/chapter1-1_Introduction_and_notation.md

 # 1.1.
 Introduction

-This online book offers an introduction to computational modelling using the finite element (FE) method, a numerical method that is widely used to solve Partial Differential Equations (PDEs).
-The FE method provides a general framework for the solution of PDEs based on the definition of discrete functions that approximate the solution.
-One of the main advantages of FE method, and probably one of the reasons of its wide adoption, is that it provides a generic framework that can be used to solve many type of PDEs, with a strong mathematical foundation behind it.

-In this book we will try to convey this flexibility by introducing the FE method for simple problems and extending the applicability to a wide variety of PDEs appearing in Civil Engineering and Geosciences applications.

 In this chapter we will introduce all the steps that are usually followed to solve a PDE using the FE method, from the definition of the PDE to the solution of a linear system of equations.
 To make the learning curve ease, we start with a simple linear static problem in 1 dimension (1D).

 <!-- For this purpose, both linear and non-linear problems will be demonstrated.
 The FEM is a broadly used numerical tool that solves PDEs.
 The areas of application range from solid and structural mechanics to fluid mechanics.
 In recent years the application of such a method for solving complex physical phenomena end geometries is receiving more attention and is more frequently applied are it is bound with computational power.
 To be more specific, when a domain is discretised using FEM, a system of linear equations is built.
 Then, this matrix is solved numerically, using the available computational power. -->